 According to Horton, artificial intelligence (AI) is “the brain behind the bot.
 It is what is enabling the disruption of traditional customer service in the financial industry.”
 In fact, Horton states that AI “will be at the heart of a convergence of technologies like data science, internet of things, optical character recognition, natural language programming and blockchain — all of which will drive structural change in financial services.”

-With AI customers will have “a more frictionless experience.”
-For instance, they can upload documents using their smartphone and have the data extracted so that a credit decision can be made quickly, and without an excessive amount of paperwork.
+With AI customers will have “a more frictionless experience”.
+For instance, they can upload documents using their smartphone and have the data extracted.
+This is done so that a credit decision can be made quickly, and without loads of paperwork.

 However, Horton predicts that AI will have a profound impact on wealth management.
 “Throughout the year, expect the industry to launch a range of robo-advisory services — some will have a simple focus on the end-goal and are ideal for individuals who don’t care or don’t want to learn about the details of investing.”